 The economic impact of COVID-19 has not yet fully materialized.
-Current projections show the State slipping into recession starting in the fourth quarter of Fiscal Year 2020 as a result of significant pullback in consumption and significant increases in unemployment.
-Forecast data provided by IHS shows the State unemployment rate growing to 15.5% in Fiscal Year 2021 compared to an estimated 7.4% in Fiscal Year 2020.
-Connecticut Department of Labor's Office of Research estimates the State's average annual unemployment rate as of April 2020 to be in the range of 17.5%.
-All of these estimates are based on models developed for different circumstances and should not be viewed as anything other than an indication of the significant impact of COVID-19 on the State.
-Real Gross State Product is expected to contract by 2.8% in Fiscal Year 2021, the year in which the full economic impact of the pandemic is expected.
+Economic data showed the State slipping into recession starting in the fourth quarter of Fiscal Year 2020 as a result of significant pullback in consumption and significant increases in unemployment.
+Recent forecast data provided by IHS shows the State unemployment rate growing to 7.1% in Fiscal Year 2021 compared to an estimated actual of 5.1% in Fiscal Year 2020.
+This is a significant improvement from prior estimates which showed unemployment exceeding 15% in Fiscal year 2021.
+Real Gross State Product is expected to grow by 1.7% in Fiscal Year 2021, an improvement from prior estimates as the expected full economic impact of the pandemic has been shifted into Fiscal Year 2020.

-Current revenue projections are based on both anticipated economic factors as well as what the State is currently witnessing including a dramatic increase in filings for unemployment insurance, an across the board reduction in commuter traffic as residents abide by stay at home orders, a decline in electrical consumption, and a pull-back in public equity markets.
-Among the revenue sources being impacted include withholding taxes, sales taxes, motor fuels taxes, and Indian Gaming payments from the State's two casinos.
+Current revenue projections are based on both anticipated economic factors as well as what the State is currently witnessing including a reduction in unemployment, improved commuter traffic and recovered equity markets.
+Among the revenue sources being impacted include withholding taxes, sales taxes, motor fuels taxes, and Indian Gaming payments from the State's two casinos all have shown improvement as a result of quick government intervention and a relaxation of restrictions.